JanssenProject/home/development.md

 As a first step, let's create schema and users.

-- Now log into MySQL using `root` user (or any other user with sufficient privileges) `sudo mysql root`
+- Log into MySQL using `root` user (or any other user with sufficient privileges) `sudo mysql root`
 - Create new database(schema) for Janssen
   `mysql> CREATE DATABASE jansdb;`